microsoft/typechat.net/README.md

 ```

 ## Microsoft.TypeChat.SemanticKernel ##
-TypeChat.SemanticKernel provides bindings for plugins, and models to TypeChat.NET examples.

 TypeChat.SemanticKernel include classes for:
 * **Json Programs for Plugins**: turn registered plugins into **APIs** that Json programs can target.
 See the [Plugins Example](examples/Plugins/Program.cs).